 Mobile has caused a major shift in buyer behavior.
 Regardless of whether the buyer is searching for a new set of headphones or a new product for their business, they are utilizing their mobile devices to search, learn about and buy these products and services.

 So the bottom line is if your website isn’t mobile friendly, your business may not be visible to those searching on their smartphone.
-And according to Google, mobile pages that provide a poor searcher experience can be demoted in rankings or displayed with a warning in mobile search results.
+And according to Google, mobile pages that provide a poor search experience can be demoted in rankings or displayed with a warning in mobile search results.

 Everyone knows how prevalent smartphones and tablets are in our personal lives.
 But the impact of mobile is not just consumers using them for social media, checking email, searching or shopping.
 The B2B market is also seriously impacted by mobile usage increases.
 According to the IDG Global Mobile Survey 2014, 86% of executives use their tablet and 72% use their smartphone to conduct research for products or services for their business.